USNS Sioux

-USNS Sioux (T-ATF-171) was a United States Navy operated by the Military Sealift Command (MSC).
+USNS Sioux (T-ATF-171) is a United States Navy formerly operated by the Military Sealift Command (MSC).
 She was in service from 1981 to 2021 and spent the bulk of this time supporting the Pacific Fleet.

 Construction and characteristics

 The contract for the first four Powhatan-class tugs was awarded to Marinette Marine Co. on 12 September 1975.
 The Navy exercised its option to buy an additional three ships under this contract on 27 February 1978.
 Sioux was the second ship delivered under the contract extension.

 Sioux was laid down on 22 March 1979 at the company's Marinette, Wisconsin shipyard.
 She was launched on 15 November 1980, and delivered to the Navy on 1 May 1981.

 Her hull was built of welded steel plates.
 She was 225 ft 11 in long at the waterline and 240 ft 1 in overall, with a beam of 42 ft, and a draft of 15 ft.
 She displaced 2,260 tons fully loaded.

 As originally built, Sioux had two controllable-pitch Kort-nozzle propellers for propulsion.
 She had two 20-cylinder Diesel engines, GM EMD 20-645F7B, which provided 4,500 shaft horsepower.
 These would drive the ships at 15 knots.
 She also had a 300-horsepower bow thruster to improve maneuverability.

 Electrical power aboard the ship was provided by three 400 Kw generators.
 These were powered by four Detroit Diesel 8v-71 engines.